Tarong power stations

 Overview

-The Tarong and Tarong North power stations are co-located 45km south east of Kingaroy in the South Burnett region, Southern Queensland.
-The Tarong power stations are among Australia’s most efficient power stations, and together supply around 20% of Queensland’s energy needs.
-The Tarong Power Station and Meandu Mine celebrated 40 years of continuous operation in 2024.
+The Tarong and Tarong North power stations are co-located 45 km south-east of Kingaroy in the South Burnett region of Southern Queensland.
+Together, they are among the most efficient coal-fired power stations in Australia and supply around 20% of Queensland’s electricity needs.
+In 2024, Tarong Power Station and Meandu Mine celebrated 40 years of continuous operation.

 Discover more about the Wakka Wakka people here